BRIEF SUMMARY AND INTRODUCTION: Until just a few

 regulations were promulgated.

-Now, however, all 50 states permit one-owner LLCs, though some
+Now, however, all 50 states and D.C. permit one-owner LLCs, though some

 states still tax LLCs like corporations.